schedjoules/iOS-SDK/Example/README.md

 # Sample Calendar App with CalendarStore integration

 This is a small sample app that shows how to integrate the CalendarStore framework into an "actual" Calendar app.
 The app shows a list of upcoming EKEvent's in a UITableView and integrates with the CalendarStore.
-The app provides extensive documentation on

 The app shows how to do the following things: